Skip to main content

 Troubleshooting

 Agent stays on “Pending” in the UI.
-Check the agent’s logs for temporal-worker connected and convex authed.
-The most common causes are a mistyped OP_TEMPORAL_ADDRESS or a WorkOS client secret that has been revoked.
-Reprovision the deployment and relaunch with the new values.
+Check the agent’s logs for the polling line and a healthy HTTP listener.
+The most common causes are a mistyped SEVVO_TEMPORAL_ADDRESS or a revoked deployment token.
+Reprovision the deployment and relaunch with the new value.
 Invalid agent environment on boot.
 The container exits with a list of every invalid variable.
 Fix them and restart — the agent does not partially start.
-OP_TEMPORAL_TLS_CERT and OP_TEMPORAL_TLS_KEY must be set together.
+SEVVO_TEMPORAL_TLS_CERT and SEVVO_TEMPORAL_TLS_KEY must be set together.
 If you enable mTLS, you must provide both.
 They must be base64-encoded PEM blobs (including headers).
 Preview queries fail with connection refused.
 The agent runs the query — not the control plane.
-The source database must be reachable from the agent’s host, not from op-data’s network. connection is not found when running a sync.
-Credentials live on the agent.
-If you rebuilt the agent’s Postgres database without restoring it, recreate the connections from the UI — the Convex metadata remains but the secret payload was lost.
+The source database must be reachable from the agent’s host, not from sevvo’s network. connection is not found when running a sync.
+The agent resolves connector credentials through the control plane at runtime.
+Re-save the connection from the UI if its control-plane credential payload is missing or stale.